Dorabotmaster/LINUX-PINUX/README.md

 # Available distros
 -Alpine

--kali
+- kali
--fedora
+- fedora
--parrot
+- parrot
--ubuntu
+- ubuntu
--debian
+- debian
--nethunter
+- nethunter
--termux desktop
+- termux desktop
--black arch
+- black arch
--cent is
+- cent is
--andrax(coming soon)
+- andrax(coming soon)
 #About
 This is a basic script to install proot distros on Android Some sources are used without permission sorry about that please check the credits